IbiminaFG/movie-management-app/README.md

 # Movie Management App

 Welcome to the project's README.
-This document provides an overview and documentation for the "Project Name" project.
+This document provides an overview and documentation for the project.

 ## Table of Contents